Morning, Wednesday, 11th December 2024

 Online

-This conference will assess next steps for establishing Great British Energy and the way forward for promoting investment in renewable energy in the UK.
+This conference will assess plans for the establishment of a state-owned renewable energy company and the way forward for promoting investment in renewable energy in the UK.

-It will be an opportunity for stakeholders and policymakers to examine the role and objectives of Great British Energy, and what its priorities should be in the scaling up of renewable energy generation in order to achieve the Government’s target of making Britain a clean energy superpower by 2030.
-Delegates will consider the positioning and working relationships with government, regulators and stakeholders of a state-owned energy company and how it should approach the efficient use and decarbonisation of the grid and support domestic supply chains as the UK looks to become energy independent.
+Delegates will consider the positioning and working relationships with government, regulators and stakeholders of a state-owned energy company, and how it should approach the efficient use and decarbonisation of the grid and support domestic supply chains as the UK looks to become energy independent.

 Delegates will assess how Great British Energy should work with the private sector to support and accelerate the delivery of clean energy infrastructure and how it can work to effectively stimulate critical public-private sector partnerships and co-investment.

-We are pleased to be able to include keynote sessions with: Emma Floyd, Director, Great British Energy, DESNZ; Adam Berman, Director, Policy and Advocacy, Energy UK; and James Cotter, Vice-President, Renewables, Equinor.
+We are pleased to be able to include keynote sessions with: George Howes, Deputy Director, Great British Energy Policy, DESNZ; Adam Berman, Director, Policy and Advocacy, Energy UK; James Cotter, Vice-President, Renewables, Equinor; Prof David Newbery, Director, Energy Policy Research Group, University of Cambridge; and Prof Michael Grubb, Professor, Energy and Climate Change, University College London.
 Further senior contributors are being approached.

 Overall, areas for discussion include: